 I did not set an alarm clock for getting up as I believed it not good to shock one’s consciousness from the dream state.
 Instead, I found that I woke rather predictably around 6 o’clock.
 My coffee in hand, I continued to create my fiction world.
 While my schedule called for a half-hour of writing—and while that does not seem like much writing, it added up surprisingly fast.
 (I wrote A Sugary Frosting pretty much at a clip of a half-hour a morning).
 What happened on many of the mornings is that I wrote for a full hour.
 Then usually sometime between 7 and 7:30, I saved my story, closed the document and moved on to some other part of my day.

-In this way, I treated my “writing as a job” by showing up regularly.
+In this way, I treated my “writing as a job” by showing up regularly for my writing schedule.
 If something happened in the morning that caused me not to write I made a point to write later in the day.
 There were times, after supper, when, if I was not otherwise occupied, I sat at my computer and did another stint of personal writing.

 It’s not that I am trying to get you to be a “nose to the grindstone” person.
 Instead, what I am trying to do is to help you to evaluate your commitment to writing a memoir.
 If that commitment is solid, then this bit of information I am providing you right now will make the difference between wanting or “trying” to write and writing.